List of natural disasters by death toll

-A natural disaster is a sudden event that always causes widespread destruction, major collateral damage, or loss of life, brought about by forces other than the acts of human beings.
-A natural disaster might be caused by earthquakes, flooding, volcanic eruption, landslide, hurricanes, etc. To be classified as a disaster, it will have profound environmental effects and/or human loss and frequently causes financial loss.
+A natural disaster is a sudden event that causes widespread destruction, major collateral damage, or loss of life, brought about by forces other than the acts of human beings.
+A natural disaster might be caused by earthquakes, flooding, volcanic eruption, landslide, cyclones, etc. To be classified as a disaster, it must have profound environmental effects or loss of life and frequently causes financial loss.

 Ten deadliest natural disasters by highest estimated death toll excluding epidemics and famines

 This list takes into account only the highest estimated death toll for each disaster and lists them accordingly.
 It does not include epidemics and famines.
-It does not include several volcanic eruptions with uncertain death tolls resulting from collateral effects such as crop failures; see List of volcanic eruptions by death toll.
 The list also does not include the 1938 Yellow River flood, which was caused by the deliberate destruction of dikes.